Asman Airlines

 Asman Airlines (Kyrgyz: Асман Эйрлайнс),' is the flag carrier of Kyrgyzstan operating domestic flights from its base at Manas International Airport.

 The airline's corporate headquarters are on the grounds of Manas International Airport in Bishkek, Kyrgyzstan.

-It is currently banned from flying into the EU like all other Kyrgyztani airlines.
+It was banned from flying into the EU like all other Kyrgyzstani airlines until 2026 when all Kyrgyzstani airlines were unbanned by the EU.
 It plans to fly to all 11 airports within Kyrgyzstan by the end of 2025.
-It has plans to lease two Airbus A320neo family aircraft to launch direct flights to the EU, despite it being banned from entering the EU airspace.
+Furthermore, it has plans to lease two Airbus A320neo family aircraft to launch direct flights to the EU.

 History

 Asman Airlines is a Kyrgyzstan-based airline, established as a subsidiary of the state-owned Manas International Airport.
 Joldoshbek Aidaraliev has been appointed as the General Director of Asman Airlines.

 From 2023 to 2024, the airline prepared its team and trained employees.
 Pilots were trained by Canadian specialists, while the flight attendants underwent training with the Russian airline Aurora.

 On September 6, 2024, Asman Airlines took delivery of its first aircraft, a Dash 8 Q-400.
 In September, upon the arrival of its first aircraft, the company received its Air Operator Certificate.

 On September 27, 2024, Asman Airlines successfully completed its first scheduled flight from Bishkek to Osh.
 On September 30, 2024, Asman Airlines operated its first flight from Bishkek to Talas.

 On October 7, 2024, Asman Airlines opened its office in Bishkek.

 On November 1, 2024, Asman Airlines presented a 5-year business plan developed with the support of the International Air Transport Association (IATA).
 This plan outlines the airline's strategic objectives, key phases of implementation, and major initiatives for the next several years.

 As of December 19, 2024, Asman Airlines has launched twice-weekly flights on the Bishkek–Karakol route.

 In January 2025, Asman Airlines launched a flight between Osh and Karakol.
 The flight duration is 1 hour and 20 minutes.
 Becoming the first and only airline to connect these two cities with direct flights.

-On January 31, Asman Airlines has made a deal to lease two Airbus A320neo family aircraft for 200 million euros, to launch direct flights to Europe, which would acquire the EU to lift the ban of Kyrgyz Airlines to enter the EU airspace.
+On January 31, Asman Airlines has made a deal to lease two Airbus A320neo family aircraft for 200 million euros, to launch direct flights to Europe, which would acquire the EU to lift the ban of Kyrgyz Airlines to enter the EU airspace, which happened in June 2026.

 On March 1, 2025, Asman Airlines launched flights from Manas International Airport to Kerben, making it the first airline to connect the two cities.

 On April 8, 2025, Asman Airlines launched flights between Manas International Airport and Khujand Airport, connecting these two cities after Kyrgyzstan and Tajikistan agreed to settle their border disputes after many clashes over the years.

 On May 16, 2025, Asman Airlines, announced the launch of flights between Issyk-Kul International Airport (Tamchy) and Almaty International Airport on June 23, after many years of no connection between these two airports.